Kavanaugh confirmation: The latest developments on charges by Supreme Court nominee's accuser

 Kavanaugh has denied the allegations.

-After some back-and-forth between Republicans on the Senate Judiciary Committee and Ford’s attorneys, both Ford and Kavanaugh appear set to testify before lawmakers on Sept.
-27.
+After some back-and-forth between Republicans on the Senate Judiciary Committee and Ford’s attorneys, both Ford and Kavanaugh appear set to testify before lawmakers Thursday morning.

-But fresh concerns from Ford's team have raised doubts just days before the scheduled hearing.

-As the details about the hearing continue to change, here’s an up-to-date look at what to expect from the much-anticipated hearing.
+As the details about the hearing have continued to change, here’s an up-to-date look at what to expect from the much-anticipated hearing.

 When is the hearing?